leinaxd/CodeBank/README.md

     def method(self):
         """
         EXECUTION:
-            Here you query the model with custom funcionality
+            You are also allowed to query the model with custom funcionality
         """

 if __name__=='__test__':